-Part No. Normal Setting Range 6999-9018 15 psig 1.0 bar 103 kPa 2 to 25 psig 0.1 to 1.7 bar 14 to 172 kPa
+Part No. Normal Setting' Range

+15 psig 2 to 25 psig

+6999-9018 1.0 bar 0.1 to 1.7 bar

+103 kPa 14 to 172 kPa

-Regulator Adjustment on the Container
+Regulator Adjustment on Container

-- 1. Fill the container to approximately 2/3 with appropriate liquid product. - Open the pressure building valve and allow the container to stabilize, until the pressure does not change any more, about half an hour.
-Note the point, when the pressure stabilizes, this is the set pressure of the dual pressure building/economizer regulator.

-3. Adjust the screw on the top of the regulator to raise or lower the pressure to the desired point.
+- (1) Fill the container to approximately 2/3 with appropriate liquid product. - (2) Open the pressure building valve and allow the container to stabilize, until the pressure does not change any more, about half an hour.
+Note the point, when the pressure stabilizes, this is the set pressure of the pressure building regulator. - (3) Adjust the screw on the top of the regulator to raise or lower the pressure to the desired point.
 To increase the set pressure by clockwise turning the adjustment screw on the regulator.
 Watch the pressure in the container increase until it stabilizes.
 If you want to lower the set pressure, turn it anticlockwise, then close the pressure building valve, and vent the container to a pressure below the desired set pressure.
 Repeat step 2 in order to observe the change.